Player Guide

 Alfa Power Tiles in your hand at the finish

-Base items
+Base powers

 Swap